v2sCollections/Constellation/Constellation Star Wars by v2/README.md

 ## [PC  Updates](https://)

-- Make sure that you have the latest version of Microsoft Visual Studio C++ >[HERE](https://aka.ms/vs/17/release/vc_redist.x64.exe)
+- ⛔Make sure that you have the latest version of Microsoft Visual Studio C++ >[HERE](https://aka.ms/vs/17/release/vc_redist.x64.exe)
-- Make sure that you have the latest Desktop Runtime >[HERE](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-7.0.3-windows-x64-installer)
+- ⛔Make sure that you have the latest Desktop Runtime >[HERE](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-7.0.3-windows-x64-installer)
-- Make sure that you have the latest Graphics driver update.
+- ⛔Make sure that you have the latest Graphics driver update.

 ***